Norefz/Snakes/README.md

 # 🐍 Snake Game (Java)

 A simple Snake Game built with **Java Swing**.
-Includes Goofy background music, Goffy sound effects, and  Goffya start menu.
+Includes Goofy background music, Goffy sound effects, and  Goffy start menu.
 Thanks For BroCode Tutorial And CHATGPT for helpt this game!

 ---